 When there is an impending or imminent threat to campus, the University issues a NinerAlert.
 NinerAlerts are sent using a variety of methods, which are determined based on the nature of the threat.
 NinerAlerts are sent via University email, text message, digital screen take-over, the LiveSafe App, social media, and/or alert sirens.
 This mixture of communication avenues allows the University to reach the widest number of people during an emergency.

 University Email – During an emergency, the only way for the University to ensure notification to every member of the UNC Charlotte community is via University email.
 Anyone with a University email account will receive this notification.
 It does not require registration.
-(Families and community members: Please register for emergency email alerts by emailing firstname.lastname@example.org with your name, your student's name, and your email address.)
+(Family members, please complete this form to sign up for email alerts.)

 Text Messaging – All faculty, staff, and students who have provided a cell phone number to the University for text messagning purposes will receive a NinerAlert for situations that pose an imminent threat to safety or for a change in operating conditions.
 To verify or add your cell phone information, log into my.uncc.edu.
 (Please note that only faculty, staff, and students are eligible for text message alerts at this time.
-Families and community members, register for emergency email alerts by emailing email@example.com with your name, your student's name, and your email address.)
+Family members, please complete this form to sign up for email alerts .)

 Social Media - NinerAlerts will appear on the University's various social media pages.